 In effort to bring awareness and praise to the most popular New Zealand wine, responsible for 85% of their wine exports, Sauvignon Blanc Day was born in 2011.
 The wine holiday is to be celebrated on the first Friday in May each year.
 Sauvignon Blanc originated in Bordeaux, France, but when vines of the grape were planted in New Zealand in 1973, no one could have predicted the success they would have.
-Within a few decades, New Zealand’s Sauvignon Blanc became the global benchmark for the style and their flagship wine.
+Within a few decades, New Zealand held the international standard for the Sauvignon Blanc style, and made it their flagship wine.

 What makes New Zealand Sauvignon Blanc Different?

 Similar to how the French term terroir acknowledges the influence of climate, soil, and winemaking, in order to produce unique characteristics in a wine, New Zealand winemakers have provided their own term.
 Tūrangawaewae (too-runguh-why-why) is the Māori word for “my place.”
-The term is used to describe the unique New Zealand approach to winemaking that includes terroir, but also embraces the history and spirit of a place that the people call home.
-As a whole, tūrangawaewae expresses connectedness and belonging to the land, which separates itself from all the others.
+The term is used to define the unique methods New Zealand uses to produce their wines.
+Included in this is the terroir, as well as the history and spirit of the land so many people call home.

 Marlborough: the Heartland of New Zealand Sauvignon Blanc